omegacms/view/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the [GNU General Public License v3.0](LICENSE).

-Thank you for contributing to OmegaCMS Routing!
+Thank you for contributing to OmegaCMS View!